levsah/PowerOutageAnalysis/README.md

 |`'Anomaly.level'`	            |How much of an anomaly this power outage was |
 |`'Outage.Duration'`	              |How long the outage lasted|

 Why This Matters: If you want to get a new home somewhere but want to have reliable power this could be useful.
-Company wise if companies wanted to put their focus more towards those areas that get outages more often to help they could also check and be able to help.
+As well as people living in those areas can try to be better prepared if they are in a region that gets very frequent as well as long-lasting power outages.
+Company wise if companies wanted to put their focus more towards those areas that get outages more often to help they could also check and be able to increase their power out put or take precautionary measures.

 # Data Cleaning and Exploratory Data Analysis
 ### Data Cleaning Process

 We made a new data frame with only the rows that had severe weather in them.
 We also took out rows where both CUSTOMERS.AFFECTED  and OUTAGE.DURATION was empty/na because we want to reduce missingness in the main features we want to analyze.
+Below are the first few rows we have included into our cleaned data frame.

  | EVENT    |     YEAR |     MONTH |    U.S._STATE |    POSTAL |    NERC |    CLIMATE.REGION |